-Laptop computers are one of the best ways we have of storing information or files, taking all of that with us, and working from practically anywhere.
-There are a few things that have to function properly in order for this to take place, however, and one of those things is the CMOS battery.
+Laptop computers provide one of the best ways we have of storing information or files, taking all of that with us, and working from practically anywhere.
+However, a few things must function properly for this to occur, and one of those things is the CMOS battery.

-It’s important to understand how the CMOS works, why it is there, whether you might be able to run a computer without one, and what substitutes might be available that are designed to perform the same kinds of functions.
+It’s important to understand how the CMOS works, why it is there, whether you can run a computer without one, and what substitutes might be available that are designed to perform the same kinds of functions.

 In the strictest sense, not all laptops have a CMOS battery.
-Before we get into why that is, it is a good idea to note that this is in stark contrast to most desktop systems you will see.
+Before we get into why it is a good idea, note that this is in stark contrast to most desktop systems you see.

-For standard desktops, the CMOS will be present.
-It is crucial in both systems, but manufacturers and developers have found a different way to address BIOS concerns and settings with regard to portable computers.
-However, it is also true that some laptops will have the CMOS battery installed, too.
+A CMOS battery will be present in standard desktops.
+It is crucial in both systems, but manufacturers and developers have found a different way to address BIOS concerns and settings regarding portable computers.
+However, it is also true that some laptops will have a CMOS battery installed.

-The CMOS plays a vital role in helping the computer maintain its BIOS settings.
-The BIOS on a computer is, in part, a lot of the information you will see if you watch the computer screen when everything first starts up.
+A CMOS battery is vital in helping a computer maintain its BIOS settings.
+A BIOS on a computer is, in part, a lot of the information you will see if you watch the computer screen when everything first starts up.

-These settings tell the computer how to boot up, and they also help it to maintain control and access to things like your keyboard.
-Additionally, BIOS tells the computer’s hardware how to function, and this would include important components such as the hard drive.
+These settings tell a computer how to boot up and help it maintain control of and access to things like your keyboard.
+Additionally, BIOS tells a computer’s hardware how to function, and this includes vital components like the hard drive.

-As you might imagine, proper BIOS settings are necessary for standard operations of the computer, including starting it up at all.
+As you might imagine, proper BIOS settings are necessary for a computer’s standard operations, including starting it up at all.

 It is possible that your laptop doesn’t have such a battery, and you may be wondering how it can function at all without one.

-If your laptop is brand new or only a few years old, it is less likely that it has a traditional CMOS battery.
-The reason that not all laptops have a CMOS battery is because they instead use a soldered RTC battery to achieve many of the same effects.
+If your laptop is brand-new or only a few years old, it is less likely that it has a traditional CMOS battery.
+Not all laptops have a CMOS battery because instead, they use a soldered RTC battery to achieve many of the same effects.

 CMOS settings are still present and necessary within these systems, but they are usually stored in flash RAM memory instead.
-This newer method of storage achieves the same effect, but it eliminates the technical need for the more traditional CMOS battery that might have been on the motherboard.
+This newer method of storage achieves the same effect but eliminates the technical need for the more traditional CMOS battery that might have been on the motherboard.

-The RTC battery is the thing that keeps track of your computer’s real-time clock even when it is unplugged from the power source.
-This is also what can help you replace a laptop battery without losing settings while the device has no power at all.
+The RTC battery is the thing that keeps track of your computer’s real-time clock, even when it is unplugged from the power source.
+This can also help you replace a laptop battery without losing settings while the device has no power.

-This can depend on how old the system is that you are running.
-For older systems that relied on the CMOS battery rather than flash RAM memory storage for such settings, it can be more of an issue to lose any power to the battery.
+This can depend on how old a system you are running.
+For older systems that rely on the CMOS battery rather than flash RAM memory storage for such settings, it can be more of an issue to lose any power to the battery.

-If you are dealing with such a system, both the clock and the BIOS would lose settings.
-Should you fail to replace the battery at all, you would need to restore the clock and set up the BIOS again each time you booted up the computer.
+If you are dealing with such a system, both the clock and the BIOS will lose settings.
+Should you fail to replace the battery, you would need to restore the clock and set up the BIOS again each time you booted up the computer.

-Assuming you’re on a newer system that doesn’t necessarily store the settings we’re talking about only on a volatile CMOS battery, there could be less of an issue running such a device.
+Assuming you’re on a newer system that doesn’t necessarily store the settings, we’re talking about only a volatile CMOS battery, there could be less of an issue running such a device.

 There’s not necessarily a comprehensive list of all makes and models of personal computers that are capable of booting without a CMOS battery present.